pragma-/pbot/doc/VirtualMachine.md

 Installation will need to download about 328 RPMs consisting of about 425 MB.
 It'll take 5 minutes to an hour or longer depending on your hardware and network configuration.

-#### Configure virtual machine for PBot
-Once the install finishes, click the `Reboot` button in the Fedora installer in the virtual machine window.

 #### Set up serial ports
-Now, while the virtual machine is rebooting, switch to a terminal on your host system.
+While the installation is in progress, switch to a terminal on your host system.
 Go into the `applets/compiler_vm/host/devices` directory and run the `add-serials` script to add the `serial-2.xml` and `serial-3.xml` files to the configuration for the `pbot-vm` libvirt machine.

-    host$ add-serials
+    host$ ./add-serials

 This will enable the `/dev/ttyS1` and `/dev/ttyS2` serial ports in the guest and connect them to the following TCP addresses on the host: `127.0.0.1:5555` and `127.0.0.1:5556`,